← Intrepid Scientific·Insights

 4. Operating under the Single Convention: The Nominal-Price Buy/Sell-Back Mechanism

-To satisfy Article 23 of the Single Convention, the DEA has implemented a "nominal-price purchase-and-resale" mechanism.
+To satisfy Article 23 of the Single Convention, the DEA has implemented a nominal-price purchase-and-resale mechanism.
 This satisfies the treaty requirement that a government agency serve as the exclusive purchaser of all cannabis production within its borders.

 The Four-Step Operational Workflow